 Cross Park encompasses about 4 acres of mostly woodland on Main St. at the southern city limit.
 It borders the Dead Creek and is south of Bronner’s CHRISTmas Wonderland, along M-83.
 The park property was acquired and developed in celebration of the U.S. bicentennial.
-The huge white cross, illuminated after dark, is a tribute to the historical tradition of the Frankenmuth community.
+The 50 ft. white cross, illuminated after dark, is a tribute to the historical tradition of the Frankenmuth community.
 The Frankenmuth Historical Association operates the historic Wolkensdoefer Log House in the park for historical education.

 Cross Park Map

 This open space is a grassy court serves the surrounding residential subdivision.